cstanford/emoviato/README.md

 To begin fetching your own data you will need two more dependancies:
  * [Python3]
  * [Tweepy] - a python twitter api
+ * [Pymongo] - a python mongodb driver
+> Note: emoviatodb is set to run on port 10100 - it is suggested that you edit your mongod.cfg file accordingly.

 Run the python scripts:
 ```sh